I’m very pleased to announce that a little program of mine called

 Update: Chris promptly provided an Arch Linux package, too!
 Thanks!

-I'm not sure why, but AFAIR I've never done a dist-upgrade
+I'm not sure why, but AFAIR I've never done a dist-upgrade that was

 entirely successful.
 That is true to my Debian system at home as well